oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

     SSL_SERVER_DN_MATCH=yes

-  Since the ``tnsnames.ora`` and ``sqlnet.ora`` files are not in the default location, your application needs to indicate where they are, either with ``config_dir`` parameter to :meth:`cx_Oracle.init_oracle_client()`, or using the ``TNS_ADMIN`` environment variable.
+  Since the ``tnsnames.ora`` and ``sqlnet.ora`` files are not in the default location, your application needs to indicate where they are, either with the ``config_dir`` parameter to :meth:`cx_Oracle.init_oracle_client()`, or using the ``TNS_ADMIN`` environment variable.
 See :ref:`Optional Oracle Net Configuration Files <optnetfiles>`.
 Neither of these settings are needed,